New York Mandatory Education for Prescribing Controlled Substances - 3 Contact Hours

 - Orally – either in solution or as tablets or powders

 - Intranasal – “sniffing” or “snorting.”

 - Subcutaneous injection – “skin-popping.”

 - Intramuscular – “muscling”

-- Smoked – smoking opioids is the fastest way to the brain and is generally a mix of opioid with cannabis or tobacco
+- Smoked – smoking opioids is the fastest way to the brain and is generally a mix of opioids with cannabis or tobacco

-Opioids purchased illegally run the risk of contamination by improper handling or purposeful “cutting” or dilution of the substance by other compounds.
+Opioids purchased illegally risk contamination by improper handling or purposeful “cutting” or diluting the substance by other compounds.
 Injection users run a high risk of infection, both localized and systemic.
-HIV, hepatitis B, and hepatitis C are all associated with opioid and other injectable substance use.
-Hepatitis C infection is also associated with intranasal inhalation of opioids and other substances, particularly in group settings where users pass around a shared beverage straw for snorting.47
+HIV, hepatitis B, and hepatitis C are associated with opioid and other injectable substance use.
+Hepatitis C infection is also associated with intranasal inhalation of opioids and other substances, particularly in group settings where users pass around a shared beverage straw for snorting.

 Physical examination for suspected opioid intoxication or opioid poisoning should include a search for the classic signs of opioid overdose:

 - Decreased lung tidal volume